Abbotsleigh

-Abbotsleigh is an independent Anglican early learning, primary and secondary day and boarding school for girls, located in Wahroonga, on the Upper North Shore of Sydney, New South Wales, Australia.

-Established in 1885, on Sydney's lower north shore, the school has a selective enrolment policy from Year 5 upwards.
-It currently caters for approximately 1,400 students from Transition to Year 12, including 170 boarders from Years 7 to 12.
+Abbotsleigh is an independent Anglican early learning, primary, secondary day, and boarding school for girls located in Wahroonga, on the Upper North Shore of Sydney, New South Wales, Australia.
+The school currently educates approximately 1630 students from Transition (pre-school) to Year 12, including 170 boarders from Year 7 to 12.

-Abbotsleigh is a member of the Alliance of Girls' Schools Australasia (AGSA), the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), the Australian Boarding Schools' Association (ABSA), and a founding member of the Association of Heads of Independent Girls' Schools (AHIGS).
+Abbotsleigh is affiliated with various educational organizations, including the Alliance of Girls' Schools Australasia (AGSA), the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), the Australian Boarding Schools' Association (ABSA), and a founding member of the Association of Heads of Independent Girls' Schools (AHIGS).

-Abbotsleigh was ranked the top independent school in the state, based on academic performance in 2013–2015.
+The school ranked first based on academic performance among independent schools in New South Wales from 2013 to 2015.
+In 2023, the school ranked tenth in the High School Certificate (HSC).

 History

 Abbotsleigh was founded by Marian Clarke in 1885 in a small terrace house in North Sydney.
 The school then moved to Parramatta; first to Honiton House, then to more spacious premises at the corner of Church and Marsden streets, a site now covered by a car park.
-The school proved successful in Parramatta, but in 1895 Miss Clarke left 80 pupils behind to set out for a year in England to visit her family.
+The school proved successful in Parramatta, but in 1895 Clarke left 80 pupils behind to set out for a year in England to visit her family.
 The school declined during her absence, and on her return only a small number of boarders remained.

+In 1930 a new headmistress, Gladys Gordon Everett, was chosen from a long list of candidates.
+Everett had been head of Pymble Ladies' College before she left to study in France.
+She had taught in France and England before she led Katanning Church of England Girls' School.
+In 1931 Gordon Everett arranged the students into houses and in 1933 the school celebrated founder's day.
+In the same year the school began buying land and nearby houses.
+The school's expansion plans involved more land purchases in 1937.
+The plans succeeded and by 1938 there was a waiting list for families who wanted to enrol their daughters.
+Gordon Everett taught lessons in Divinity and in French.

+In 1939 new classrooms opened, but the waiting list continued to grow.
+Some schools closed during the Second World War, but Abbotsleigh continued.

+By the time Gordon Everett retired in 1954, there were 660 students, a separate junior school had started, and there was still a waiting list.

-Abbotsleigh's final move was to its current location at Wahroonga in 1898, where Miss Clarke purchased land and built a new school.
-It is here that Abbotsleigh became the first girls' school in Sydney to have a sports field.
-Significant buildings that developed over the years include the Marian Clarke building facing the Pacific Highway, Vindin House, Lynton House and Poole House on the junior campus.
+Buildings that developed over the years include the Marian Clarke building facing the Pacific Highway, Vindin House, Lynton House, and Poole House on the junior campus.
 The last three are listed on the local government heritage register.

-Miss Clarke was determined to found Abbotsleigh as an academic school for girls with a full curriculum and strict order of discipline.
-In other words, a proper school, not a finishing school for ladies (as was typical of the era).
-The school offered physics and classical subjects, such as Latin; classes that were only offered to boys at the time.